Florieta/ReactProject_SoftUni/README.md

 ## 📃 Project Description

-This is a Rental A Car Application where people can book cars or providing their cars for booking.
+This is a Rent A Car Application where people can book cars or provide their cars for renting.
 There are two user roles - dealers and renters.
-The renters are these who are able to rent the cars and the dealers are these who providing the cars.The app is built in order to help the both users - dealers and renters to do CRUD operations related to cars and bookings.
+The renters are these who are able to rent the cars and the dealers are these who provides the cars.The app is built in order to help the both users - dealers and renters to do CRUD operations related to cars and bookings.
 The applicatication has a public part(accessible without authentication).
 This is the home page and the catalog, as well as the details for a certain car and the forms for register and login.
 The application has also a private part
 (available for registered users only).
 When the user is logged in as a dealer, he can see the cars which were added by himself, he can edit or delete them or he can add a new car.
-The user who is logged in as a renter can see his own bookings, he can cancel a reservation only if the date is after today and also he can book a car.
-The renter also has an option to rate a certain car on the details page of each car.
+The user who is logged in as a renter can see his own bookings,he can book a car and also he can cancel a booking (only if the date is after today).The renter also has an option to rate a certain car on the details page of each car.
 The both users have an option to go and see his own profile and edit the information about themselves.

 ## 🔨 Built Using